 The BSDly.net traplist is run on very simple principles.
 The basics:

-known bad addresses listed at the traplist home page, your IP address will end up in my spamd-greytrap for the next 24 hours, and as such will be exported once per hour for that period to the downloadable blacklist, for inclusion in spamd configurations or similar uses.
-At last count (the latest hourly run completed at Thu Aug 22 04:10:01 CEST 2019
+known bad addresses listed at the traplist home page (click here for the full plaintext version), your IP address will end up in my spamd-greytrap for the next 24 hours, and as such will be exported once per hour for that period to the downloadable blacklist, for inclusion in spamd configurations or similar uses.
+At last count (the latest hourly run completed at Sun Aug 14 02:10:01 CEST 2022

 - Send me spam, and you will be blacklisted for 24 hours at first.
 If you manage to deliver spam to one of the valid addresses in the domains I run from here, I reserve the right to add the IP address of the machine you abused to deliver your spam to the same blacklist for 24 hours.
 I decide what merits this treatment, but if you put me on an advertising mailing list without my express permission, you will certainly have crossed that line.

 - I will salt the mine and poison your well.
 Once again, if you put me on an advertising mailing list without my express permission, you more than likely will find me making an effort to put one or more of the known bad addresses listed at the traplist home page on as many of your mailing lists as possible, too.
 That way, your own robots will be adding themselves to the blacklist without any active intervention on my part.

 Summing up: Stop sending spam, and you won't have a problem.
 The list is very much a product of automatic response to the traffic that hits this site.
 I will intervene manually only if it is demonstrated to my satisfaction, politely, that the published list contains errors.
 If you contact me over a supposed error without checking whether your address is currently among those listed, I will charge you my nuisance fee.